tonic/todo-list-exercise/react/README.md

-# React Todo List Exercise
+# React/NextJS Todo List Exercise

 Please create a single-page todo list application.
 This exercise should take approximately 1&ndash;2 hours, and is not expected to be perfect.
 Most importantly, it should demonstrate your skill set, and give us a better idea of how you approach problems and construct solutions.